alexhunsley/libre-method-data-dump/README.md

 # Versioning

-Data updates are tagged with both the semver of [libre-method-json-place-notation](https://github.com/alexhunsley/libre-method-json-place-notation) used and the date the processing was performed.
+Data updates are tagged with both the semantic version of [libre-method-json-place-notation](https://github.com/alexhunsley/libre-method-json-place-notation) used and the date the processing was performed.

 Example: `release/0.1.0_2023-10-26`